LEAP: Local ECT-Based Learnable Positional Encodings for Graphs

 \section{Experiments}

-Our experiments are designed to evaluate different aspects of LEAP.
-We investigate \begin{inparaenum}[(i)] \item its ability to capture structural properties \emph{independent} of node features using a synthetic dataset, \item its impact on the performance of different graph architectures and the effect of learning the directions of the transform, using multiple benchmark datasets with common PEs as baselines, \item its performance on a large-scale dataset with 202{,}579 graphs~\citep{alchemy}, \item its behavior when applied to learned node features in the \emph{HIV} dataset~\citep{moleculenet}, and \item the effect of hyperparameters~(via ablations). \end{inparaenum} In tables and figures, \emph{LEAP-L} denotes that the directions for LEAP were randomly initialized and learned during training, while \emph{LEAP-F} denotes that the directions remained fixed.
+We conduct experiments to evaluate different aspects of LEAP, investigating \begin{inparaenum}[(i)] \item its ability to capture structural properties \emph{independent} of node features, \item its impact on the performance of different graph neural network architectures and the effect of learning the directions of the transform, \item its performance on a large-scale dataset with 202{,}579 graphs~\citep{alchemy}, \item its behavior when applied to learned node features in the \emph{HIV} dataset~\citep{moleculenet}, and \item the effect of hyperparameters. \end{inparaenum} Subsequently, \emph{LEAP-L} indicates that the directions for LEAP were randomly initialized and learned during training, while \emph{LEAP-F} denotes that the directions remained fixed.